sodonnell/sodonnell.github.io/README.md

 ## HTML, CSS and JavaScript WebUI Development

-I no longer consider myself a Front-end developer, as I do far more server-side, back-end API and systems automation development, but I still enjoy playing around with WebUI tools for my own personal projects.
+I don't consider myself a "Front-end developer" (by any means), as I do far more server-side, back-end API and systems automation development, but I still enjoy experimenting with front-end tools for my own personal projects.

-The current boiler plate is based upon:
+The current boiler-plate is based upon:

 - CSS
   - Bootstrap